tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Category of object properties that apply to Assertions.'

 ### Comment

-'Category of properties used in reports.'
+'Category of properties used in reports (object properties associated with Response objects (bdqffdq:Assertions)).
+See also the data properties bdqffdq:hasResponseComment and bdqffdq:hasResponseResultValue.'

 ********************